Chandra171/global-ecommerce-revenue-analysis/README.md

- 🌍 Global E-Commerce Revenue Analysis
+ 🌍 Global E-Commerce Profit Analysis

 > End-to-end data analysis project to uncover profitability insights in global e-commerce

 ---

 ## 📌 About The Project
-This project analyzes **global e-commerce revenue and profitability data** to uncover key business insights.
+This project analyzes **global e-commerce Profit and profitability data** to uncover key business insights.

 The analysis covers the full workflow — from **data cleaning, exploratory data analysis (EDA), statistical analysis, to business recommendations**.
 The goal is to support data-driven decision-making by identifying key profit drivers.